isomerpages/moe-andersonpri/_about/School Rules.md

 <p><strong>Prohibited Items</strong></p>
 <ul>
 <li>All students are not allowed to bring items that are disruptive to teaching and learning.
 Card games, toys and electronic devices (e.g. MP3 players and hand-held games) are strictly not allowed in school.</li>
-<li>All students are not allowed to have their possession any weapon.
+<li>All students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.</li>
 </ul>